-innovation.
-This is because imports from high-wage countries will not reduce the price of old goods relative to potential new goods.
-In our data imports from other high wage countries does not appear to stimulate innovation, consistent with the model.
+In addition to predicting a within firm increase in innovation in response to a fall in import barriers against China, the trapped factor approach has two other empirical implications that we will examine.
+First, integration with a high wage country will have a much less positive impact on innovation.
+This is because imports from high-wage countries will not reduce the price of old goods relative to potential new goods as other rich countries have no comparative disadvantage in the production of new goods.
+In our data imports from other high wage countries do not appear to stimulate innovation, consistent with the model.
 A second implication of the model is that all else equal firms who have more trapped factors will respond more positively to the China shock.
-We will use lagged TFP as a proxy for trapped factors, as firms with more firm specific human capital will appear to have higher productivity than observationally equivalent firms who do not.
-There may be other theories that can also rationalize the results of course, so we do not want to over-claim for our simple model.
+Using different proxies for such trapped factors (e.g. our estimates of product-specific human capital, see Appendix A) we also find support for this second prediction.
+There may be other theories that can also rationalize the results so we do not want to over-claim for our simple model.
 Nevertheless, we believe it may capture some features of the stylized facts in our data and the prior case studies.